SEB’s green bonds

 About green bonds

-It’s a simple model: proceeds from companies and organisations that issue green bonds are allocated to eligible green bond projects according to pre-defined criteria, verified by environmental specialists.
+It’s a simple model: proceeds from companies and organisations that issue green bonds are allocated to eligible green projects according to pre-defined criteria, verified by environmental specialists.
 Transparency is guaranteed through regular reporting of the green bond projects.

-Green bond impact reports
+Green bond investor reports

 SEB publishes a Green bond investor report to investors annually containing (i) information on issued green bonds, (ii) a description of the allocation of proceeds for each category of eligible green loans (including project examples where customer approval for publication has been obtained) and (iii) the total amount of disbursed funds.
 SEB encourages its customers to perform impact reporting and intends to include details of such customer impact reporting in the Green bond investor report where applicable.

 In January 2022, SEB updated its green bond framework to align certain categories of eligible green assets with the EU Taxonomy.
 The framework is aligned with the Green Bond Principles by International Capital Markets Association (ICMA).

 SEB has received a second opinion from Cicero Shades of Green on the bank’s Green Bond Framework.

 SEB’s Green Bond Framework 2016